WildernessLabs/Maple.NetMF/README.md

 # Creating an Endpoint

-To create an API endpoint create a class that inherits from `RequestHandler`:
+To create an API endpoint create a class that inherits from `RequestHandlerBase`:

 ```csharp
 public class RequestHandler : RequestHandlerBase